 Disciplinary infractions that exceed detention as a consequence will require a student to be placed in the ISS room.
-Students are required to bring a packed lunch or purchase a brown bag lunch from the cafeteria.
-Classroom teachers will provide work to the ISS monitor who will supervise its completion.
-It is the student's responsibility to get all materials needed from their locker prior to reporting to the ISS room.
+Students are required to bring a packed lunch or purchase lunch from the cafeteria.
+Classroom teachers will provide work for the student to complete.
+It is the student's responsibility to bring all necessary materials to ISS, including a fully charged Chromebook.

-Students assigned to ISS will be required to complete an ISS contract.
-Students will turn their electronic devices into the ISS monitor prior to the start of ISS.
+Students assigned to ISS will turn their electronic devices into an administrator prior to the start of ISS.
 During ISS, students must follow the posted rules for ISS.
-If a student fails to comply with the ISS contract and posted rules, he/she may/will be sent home and be required to serve ISS on the following school day.
-All students are responsible to complete their school assignments while in ISS.
-Failing to take responsibility for your work could result in a zero on your assignments.
+If a student fails to comply with the ISS rules, he/she may/will be sent home and be required to serve ISS on the following school day.
+All students are responsible for completing their school assignments while in ISS.
+Failing to take responsibility for their work could result in a zero on their assignments.